Netrokona District: Etymology

 The headquarters of Netrokona District was located at the end of the Mogra River and was called Natorkona.
 Many people believe that over a period of time, Natorkona became Netrakona.

 Geography

 Netrokona is situated in the northern part of Bangladesh, along the border with the Indian state of Meghalaya.
 There are five main rivers in Netrokona: Kangsha, Someshawri, Dhala, Magra, and Teorkhali.
 It is a part of the Surma-Meghna River System.
-Much of the district becomes a haor during the monsoon.
+The southeastern part of the district becomes a haor during the monsoon, while the north and west is largely alluvial plains.
+In the north, there are some foothills of the Garo Hills.

 The total area of Netrokona District is 2,744.28 km2 of which 9.17 km2 is under forest.
 It lies between 24°34’ and 25°12’ north latitudes and between 90°00’ and 91°07’ east longitudes.

-Netrokona District is bounded by the Garo Hills in Meghalaya, India on the north, Sunamganj District on the east, Kishoreganj District on the south and Mymensingh District on the west.
+Netrokona District is bounded by the Garo Hills in Meghalaya, India in the north, Sunamganj District in the east, Kishoreganj District in the south and Mymensingh District in the west.

 Netrokona Pouroshabha is a municipal town, established in 1887 and with 13.63 km2.